 It’s a long journey from Bangkok to Chiang Mai but the cheapest way to do it is by bus.
 The cheaper ones, though, may lack air conditioners.
 Proper precautions must be taken due to past reports of theft on Thai buses.
 Despite this, deluxe bus options exist and may allow you to see the beautiful countryside in comfort.

-There is 1 operator that run from Bangkok to Chiang Mai, with 0 departures per day.
+There is 1 operator that run from Bangkok to Chiang Mai.
 If you decide to take a Minivan, you can take the VIP option.

 The train from Bangkok to Chiang Mai has about the same transit time as a bus.
 For the eco-conscious folk, similarly to bus travel, the carbon footprint on trains is low.
 Between train class options, you can chose whether to travel reclining on a berth over night, or relaxing in an upright seat during the daytime.
 What may be a difficult detail is cleanliness levels on trains and sparse departure times.